dalenguyen/ionic-to-firebase-migration/README.md

 # Requirements

-You need NODE or something that can run JAVASCRIPT (JS) file.
+You need [NODE](https://nodejs.org/en/download/) or something that can run JAVASCRIPT (JS) file.

 # Get a list of emails only

-Input file is ionic-users-sample.json
+Input file is ionic-sample.json
 Output file is emails-list.txt

 ```